Coryfoss/site-savvy-SRE-card-game/README.md

 ![Site-Savvy Logo](resources/site-savvy-logo.png)

-Site-Savvy is an educational card game designed to teach IT infrastructure concepts through engaging gameplay.
-Players match and play cards representing different IT roles and services while navigating advantages and challenges that occur in real technology environments.
+Site-Savvy is an educational card game designed to teach IT infrastructure concepts through gameplay.
+Players match and play cards representing different IT roles and services while navigating advantages and challenges that occur in technology environments.

 ## 🎮 Game Overview